 Traditional artists… as well as more modern ones

-But beware: don’t be mistaken in thinking that Irish music is all about the traditional.
-Certainly, the country has great artists such as the Chieftains, Altan, The Pogues, Planxty Molly and many others…
+But don’t be mistaken in thinking that Irish music is only traditional.
+Certainly, the country has great artists like the Chieftains, Altan, The Pogues, Planxty Molly and many others…

-But Ireland also has its clique of more modern artists: musicians and singers who have managed to diversify into pop or rock.
+But Ireland also has its clique of more modern artists: musicians and singers who knew to diversify in the pop or the rock.
 Among them, some have become international icons.
 Legendary figures like U2, Rory Gallagher, the Cranberries, the Corrs, Enya, Kodaline… and many others!

-So, while some are far from being part of traditional Irish music, others have managed to merge musical heritage and new currents.
-The result is innovative melodies that have touched the hearts of millions of people.
+Of course, some of them are far from traditional Irish music, but others have known how to merge musical heritage and new trends.
+This gives innovative melodies, which have touched the hearts of millions of people.